enmasseio/evejs/README.md

 Usage:

-    agent.extend('pattern');
+    agent.extend('pattern' [, options]);

+Available options:

+- `stopPropagation: boolean`
+  When true, a message will not be propagated to other pattern listeners as soon as there is a match with one of the listeners.
+Thus, up to one listener is triggered on an incoming message.
+Default value is false.

+  When false (default), a message will be delivered at all matching pattern listeners.
+When true, a message will be be delivered at the first matching pattern listener only.

 Methods:

 - `Agent.listen(pattern: String | RegExp | Function, callback: Function)`
   Register an pattern listener, which is triggered when a message comes in which matches given pattern.
-The pattern can be a String (exact match), a regular expression, or a test function which is invoked as `pattern(message)` and must return true or false.
+The pattern can be a String (exact match), a regular expression, or a test function which is invoked as `pattern(message)`.
-  When the `callback` function returns true, propagation to other message listeners will be stopped.
+  When a message matches the pattern, the `callback` function is invoked as `callback(from, message)`.

 - `Agent.unlisten(pattern: String | RegExp | Function, callback: Function)`
   Unregister a registered pattern listener.